SolidWallOfCode/libswoc/doc/preface.en.rst

    or implied.
 See the License for the specific language governing permissions and limitations under the License.

-.. include:: ../common-defs.rst
+.. include:: common-defs.rst

 .. _preface:

 Preface
 *******

-The Solid Wall of C++ library is a collection of C++ classes and utilities that I have written find useful.
-You might find them useful as well.
-All of these are used in the Apache Traffic Server codebase, which is where I first developed them, along with some contributions.
-I have split them out in to this side project in order to
+The Solid Wall of C++ library is a collection of C++ classes and utilities.
+This code evolved out of infrastructure used in `Apache Traffic Server <https://trafficserver.apache.org>`__.
+The utilities had become useful enough there were requests to be able to use them in ATS plugins and other, unrelated projects.
+Hence this library.
+I hope you find it as useful as I have.

-*  Make them available to non-Traffic Server projects.

-*  Have a venue where I can do more rapidly development than is possible inside Traffic Server.
+Because this code is used inside an Apache Software Foundation project, it carries the ASF copyright.
+It is not, however, officially affiliated with the ASF.
+This is my personal project which I am pleased to share with the ASF and anyone else.

 Typographic Conventions
 =======================